TaitoUnited/taito-cli/README.md

     * Install autocompletion for your shell: [support/README.md](https://github.com/TaitoUnited/taito-cli/tree/master/support#shell-support).
     * Install taito-cli plugin for your editor: [Atom](https://github.com/keskiju/atom-taito-cli), [Visual Studio Code](https://github.com/keskiju/vscode-taito-cli)

-## Installation for Windows Subsystem for Linux
+### Windows Subsystem for Linux

 > Docker cannot use the Linux file system effectively.
 Therefore all your software projects and taito-cli settings should be located on the Windows file system.

-1. Install [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) and configure it so that you can call `docker` and `docker-compose` commands from bash shell.
+1. Configure [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) in that way you can call `docker` and `docker-compose` commands from linux shell.

 2. Mount your windows drive to `/c` instead of the default `/mnt/c`.
-This way the same file path works both on Windows and on Linux.
+This way the same file paths work both on Windows and on Linux.
 NOTE: If your software projects are located on some other drive than `c:`, mount also that drive.

 3. Clone the [taito-cli](https://github.com/TaitoUnited/taito-cli) git repository on the Linux file system.

-4. Symlink the file named `taito` to your bash shell path (e.g. `ln -s ~/projects/taito-cli/taito /usr/local/bin/taito`).
+4. Symlink the file named `taito` to your shell path (e.g. `ln -s ~/projects/taito-cli/taito /usr/local/bin/taito`).
 It's a bash script that runs taito-cli as a Docker container.

 5. Choose a folder from Windows drive that will act as your home directory when running taito-cli.
-Set `TAITO_HOME` environment variable for your bash shell, for example: `export TAITO_HOME="/c/users/myusername"`.
+Set `TAITO_HOME` environment variable for your linux shell, for example: `export TAITO_HOME="/c/users/myusername"`.

 6. Configure your personal settings in `${TAITO_HOME}/.taito/taito-config.sh`.
 For example:
     ```
     #!/bin/bash

     # NOTE: These are example settings!
-Replace them with the settings
+Replace them with your personal
-    # defined by your organization.
-If your organization uses also some
+    # settings or with the settings defined by your organization.
-    # additional private plugins, remember to configure also them in your
-    # personal configuration file.

     export taito_image="taitounited/taito-cli:latest"
     export taito_global_plugins="docker-global fun-global gcloud-global \